nlathia/tweet-destroyer/README.md

 # tweet-destroyer

+🔎 A blog post about this project: https://nlathia.github.io/2022/09/Tweet-destroyer.html

 This Cloud Run service trawls through the authenticated user's twitter timeline that it can and deletes the tweets that match a given set of rules.

 The current rules are: